djagerif/comfort2mqtt/DOCS.md

 * [UCM/Eth03] - Recommended (LAN)

   This software _requires_ a fully functional UCM/Ethernet or UCM/Wifi configuration.
-  The UCM/Wifi is not recommended due to possible connectivity issues that could arise from switching between AP's and other possible sources of noise.
-It is recommended to use the UCM/Eth03 with LAN cable implementation.
+The UCM/Wifi is not recommended due to possible connectivity issues that could arise from switching between different AP's and other possible sources of RF noise.
+For best performance it is recommended to use the UCM/Eth03 which uses a physical LAN connection.
+Use a good quality CAT5e or better cable between the UCM/Eth03 and your network device.

-  You must have a reachable IP address on your network from Home Assistant to the Comfort II ethernet module (UCM).
-The default port is TCP/1002 which is Port #2 of a UCM/Eth03.
+  You must also have a reachable IP address on your network from Home Assistant to the Comfort II ethernet module (UCM).
+The default port is TCP/1002 which is Port #2 of a UCMEth03.
+If you have a segmented network with Firewalls then please ensure the required ports are open for communications.

-  Other UCM's may require a different port number.
+  :information_source: Note that the UCM/WiFi uses port TCP/3000 as the default port.
+Any other port may be used as long as there is no overlap with existing services on the network.

 ## Installation instructions